lioness3/Code-Review-8/README.md

 #### _By: Joann Carter_
 ***************
 # _Description_
 This is an application that will demonstrate routing with ruby.
-This app is designed with children study habits in mind.
+This app is designed with children's study habits in mind.

 #  _Specification Chart_
 | Behavior  | Input  | Output  |